Swayamvara the Ancient Hindu Marriage Custom

 The marriage was a contest of skills among the prospective grooms who were invited to the bride’s house.
 The winner would have the chance of marrying the bride who would garland the winner as a token of her acceptance.
 The word swayamvara consists of two words Swayam and Vara which means self and choice or desire.
 Its origin is from Sanskrit, the ancient Hindu language.

 Practice of Swayamvara

-As a first step the father of the girl would consult the astrologers for an auspicious time and venue.
+As a first step, the father of the girl would consult the astrologers for an auspicious time and venue.
 He would also consult other wise men including seers and Yogi’s.
-Once the time and venue was decided the King would send his messengers to outside lands and other kings, informing them he would be conducting the swayamvara of his daughter.
+Once the time and venue were decided, the King would send his messengers to outside lands and other kings, informing them he would be conducting the swayamvara of his daughter.
 Commoners would spread the word among the local community.

 Examples of Swayamvara

-There are many examples of swayamvara and the Ramayana records that the God Ram himself won Sita in a swayamvara.
+There are many examples of swayamvara and the Ramayana records that God Ram himself won Sita in a swayamvara.
 Even as late as the 7th century King Ramchand of Kanauji held a swayamvara for his daughter Sanyogita.
-This girl in reality loved the enemy of her father Prithviraj Chauhan.
-During the swayamvara the princess garlanded a statute of Prithviraj to the chagrin of all the contestants.
-Prithviraj who was hiding nearby now appeared and carried of the princess on his horse.
+This girl, in reality, loved the enemy of her father Prithviraj Chauhan.
+During the swayamvara, the princess garlanded a statue of Prithviraj to the chagrin of all the contestants.
+Prithviraj who was hiding nearby now appeared and carried off the princess on his horse.

 The practice of swayamvara continued for many centuries.
 However, with the advent of the Moslems, this marriage ritual died a natural death.
 But with the passage of time, we can look back at the practice of swayamvara and realize that during that period Indian society was way ahead of the modern world.